25 Tools Every Welder Needs – The Ultimate List

 #7 Welding Pliers

-Ok, now its time to get into the real tools every welder should have.
+Now it’s time to get into the real tools every welder should have.
 And first on that list is a welding plier.
-This is a special tool that is meant to help you do a multitude of things from:
+This is a special tool that is meant to help you do a multitude of things, from:

 • Clean the spatter from your nozzle.